WriteCodeEveryday/Brother-Print-PDF/README.md

-# Brother-Print-PDF
+# Brother-Print-PDF for Android 4.4+
-Share a PDF to this app to print to any Brother Printer
+Share a PDF on Android to this app to print to any Brother Printer

-**Use your phone to print a reminder that Ever Given was stuck for 5 days on your QL-820NWB printer using DK-1201 labels**

 # Development Overview
 This is just a signed version of the existing application before the code was lost.